 Jamie Lee Curtis developed an addiction to pain medication at the age of 35 after having a cosmetic surgery.
 “I too, took too many at once.
 I too, sought to kill emotional and physical pain with pain killers.
 Kill it.
 Make it stop… Too many of our fellow humans, famous, infamous, and not famous at all, have sought the same relief.”

 Addiction can take over your life to the point where it is the only thing that matters to you; it creeps into your mind and slowly replaces everything that makes you, you.
 But is doesn’t have to stay that way.
 There is a way out, as all these women and more have shown us time and again.

 “Sobriety offered me everything I ever wanted and never got.”-Alisan Porter

 “5 years sober today.
 If you’re newly sober, keep at it, it gets so so awesome.
 YOU CAN DO IT.”
 Sia

 “My recovery is the single greatest accomplishment of my life…without that, the rest of my life would have fallen apart.” -Jamie Lee Curtis

 If you or someone you know is struggling with an addiction, please reach out for help.
-It’s there for you.
+Help is available all over.
+For example, look into your local area or out of state facilities; such as a Miami treatment center.
 There are people who want to help you, who know the horrors you are going through and can help guide you to the other side.
 No one is so lost that they cannot be found.

 “It doesn’t have to take over your life, it doesn’t have to define you as a person, it’s just important that you ask for help.
 It’s not a sign of weakness.” -Demi Lovato